Sheri Meyers

-Sheri Meyers is an American marriage and family therapist, television talk show host, and author.
-Based in Los Angeles, Meyers has been sought after for her expertise in matters related to relationships and infidelity.
-She has been featured on news networks including CNN, ABC, NBC,CBS, and Fox, as well as various television talk shows.
-Additionally, Meyers is recognized for her appearances on radio talk shows and for her published articles.
+Sheri Meyers, Psy.D is a marriage and family therapist, television talk show host and commentator, and most recently author.
+Meyers is based in Los Angeles, California.
+She writes about relationship and infidelity issues.
+Meyers has appeared on networks including CNN, ABC, NBC,CBS, and Fox, as well as various television and radio talk shows.

-One of Meyers's notable works is her book entitled Chatting or Cheating: How to Detect Infidelity, Rebuild Love, and Affair-Proof Your Relationship.

 Career

-Meyers began her professional journey as a marriage and family therapist, providing support to numerous individuals, couples, and families over a span of 25 years.
-In 1999, she ventured into television hosting and production, creating the talk show "Straight from the Heart," which aired for 11 seasons.
-The show focused on empowering viewers to enhance their lives and improve their relationships through insightful interviews.
+Meyers was a marriage and family therapist for around 25 years.
+In 1999, she created the talk show "Straight from the Heart," which aired for 11 seasons.

-Since 2012, Meyers has contributed articles to the Huffington Post, with a particular emphasis on relationships, intimacy, and infidelity.
-Her writing aims to assist individuals in recognizing, overcoming, and healing various relationship and intimacy-related challenges.
-Her expertise covers topics such as emotional infidelity, strengthening vulnerable relationships, and navigating breakups and reconciliations.
+Meyers has written about relationships, intimacy, and infidelity for the Huffington Post since 2012.
+She covers topics such as emotional infidelity, strengthening relationships, and navigating breakups and reconciliations.

-Meyers also shares her insights through online magazines like Yahoo!
+Meyers also writes for online magazines like Yahoo!
 Shine and SheKnows.com.
-In March 2013, she wrote a featured article and devised a test for the Katie Couric Show, discussing the risks associated with social networking and internet addiction and highlighting the transformative impact of social media and technology on relationships.
+In March 2013, she wrote a featured article and devised a test for the Katie Couric Show, about the effects of social networking and internet addiction on relationships.